willmino/14_EarthQuakes_Javascript/14notes.md

 Then, click to submit another pull request, and use the options available to select commit merge.
 Voila!

-Now the branches are merge!
+Now the branches are merged!

 14.4.1